 This document describes the first part of the process for preparing to use the Jet Excel add-in with Web Services for Microsoft Dynamics NAV 2013 and newer.

-There are two parts to the installation process.
+There are two parts to the installation process:

-- Installing and publishing the Jet business objects on the Microsoft Dynamics Server
+- Installing and publishing the Jet business objects on the Microsoft Dynamics Server - this article

 Installing and Publishing the Jet Business Objects on the Microsoft Dynamics Server(this needs to be done only once per Dynamics NAV database)

-Installing the Business Objects
+Installing the Jet Business Objects

 To install the .fob file, open the Microsoft Dynamics NAV Development Environment and then connect to the database